User-Defined Literals Basics

 auto x = 100_km / 2 * 3; // (100_km / 2) * 3 = 150_km

-auto y = 100_km / (2 * 3); // 100_km / 6 ≈ 16.67_kmLiteral operators have the same precedence as regular operators, associating from left to right.
-When writing complex expressions, be careful to add parentheses.
+auto y = 100_km / (2 * 3); // 100_km / 6 ≈ 16.67_kmLiteral operators follow the same precedence and associativity (left-to-right) as standard operators.
+When writing complex expressions, we must ensure we use parentheses correctly.

 Integer Overflow

-Unit conversions with large numbers can overflow.
-If a UDL involves multiplication (such as multiplying by 1,000,000 in 1_s), we need to consider the upper limit of unsigned long long (approximately 1.8 * 10^19) and document the range limitations.
-Note that integer overflow is undefined behavior (UB) in C++, and the compiler may not emit a warning.
+Unit conversions for large numbers can cause overflow.
+If our UDL involves multiplication (for example, multiplying by 1,000,000 in operator""_ms), we must consider the upper limit of unsigned long long (approximately

-Finally, let's look at a few commonly used literal definitions that we can drop directly into our projects:
+Finally, let's look at several common literal definitions that we can use directly in our projects:

 #include <cstdint>